The Agent Fleet That Runs My Business

 Docs is the bot I'm most excited to finish.
 Running a consulting business means generating the same legal artifacts over and over: SOWs, MSAs, NDAs, order forms.
 Done by hand, each one is a chance to fat-finger a client name, a date, or a payment term.

 Docs mints these from uniform templates, so every contract that leaves looks the same and carries the same clauses.
 I'll describe the engagement in Slack, Docs assembles the right artifact, I approve it, and it goes out through DocuSign for signature.
-When the signed copy comes back, Docs files it in the right client folder in Google Drive, named consistently, where I can find it two years later.
+When the signed copy comes back, Docs files it in the right client folder in Google Drive, named consistently, where I can find it two years later and where I can share it straight to a client or a colleague.
 The pipeline runs from a Slack sentence to a signed, filed contract, and every outbound step still stops for my approval.

 The orchestrator sees that pipeline as a single instruction that becomes a filed, signed document: